-Decluttering is a dreaded, but unavoidable, task if we are serious about getting organized.
-There are a many ways to approach the process, but sometimes you just want to get this unappealing job done as quickly as possible.
+Decluttering is a dreaded but unavoidable task if we are serious about getting organized.
+There are many ways to approach the process, but sometimes you want to get this unappealing job done as quickly as possible.
 If that’s how you feel, you’ll want to read on to discover tips on how to declutter an entire room in one afternoon.

-You’ll need some tools to make this job easier.
-Be sure to have large garbage bags for trash and recycle.
+You’ll need some tools to make this job more manageable.
+Be sure to have large garbage bags for trash and recycling.
 Get some baskets to hold things you plan to keep or sort and cardboard boxes for donations.
 You’ll also need post-it notes and a marker for labeling.
 Finally, a timer will keep you on track.
-Set aside a large space for sorting; this can be on a bed, a card table or just the middle of the floor.
+Set aside ample space for sorting; this can be on a bed, a card table, or just the middle of the floor.

-Use the post-its and marker to label your baskets.
-You’ll want one for Keep, one for Action Needed (for repairs, returning to friends, etc.), one for Sell and one for Move (to another room).
+Use the post-its and markers to label your baskets.
+You’ll want one for Keep, one for Action Needed (for repairs, returning to friends, etc.), one for Sell, and one for Move (to another room).
 You may also wish to label your boxes if you plan to donate to separate places, but this isn’t always necessary.

 Once again, repeat the process with the small things.
 This is likely where you’ll need your sorting space like the bed or card table.
 Handling the smaller items might take longer due to the sorting process, so feel free to set your timer a few extra rounds.

-Even with the most cluttered room, following this process will help you declutter any room to then start organizing.
 Be firm with yourself when it comes to deciding what to discard.
 Keep only what enhances your life.
 If necessary, come back the next day to organize.
-Today, the important part is removing what is no longer needed.
+Today, the critical part is removing what is no longer needed.